 - Cheating (how Google even cheats every once in a while)

 Major factors pointed out were good quality content on one domain is better then all kinds of different domains.
 Make the user happy.
-If you can focus your sites on making the user happy rather then the search engines then you are on the right track.
+If you can focus your sites on making the user happy rather than the search engines then you are on the right track.

-Google did get asked about the so called “sandbox” that is in place.
-Adam did a really good job dodging the question, but again, like I have always known he talked about a “filter” and to not get discouraged because with good content that is rich and unique you will be rewarded.
-Also he pointed out to make sure and research the best possible niche you can, and doint that correctly can really help you get out of the sandbox quicker.. (duh)
+Google did get asked about the so called "sandbox" that is in place.
+Adam did a really good job dodging the question, but again, like I have always known he talked about a "filter" and to not get discouraged because with good content that is rich and unique you will be rewarded.
+Also he pointed out to make sure and research the best possible niche you can, and don't that correctly can really help you get out of the sandbox quicker.. (duh)

 I know I might have hinted I was gonna post about everything (and that was my intent tonight) but I am really tired and going to bed!
 Hope all this made sense.
 Also, I got to meet Aaron Wall from SEO book and he was asking me some pretty cool questions we will get to on day two's posting!
 (Link Baiting I know - I am a marketer!)